Prof. JULIE MILLER, BA, MD, FRACSSpecialist Endocrine Surgeon

 PRA - POSTERIOR RETROPERITONEOSCOPIC ADRENALECTOMY: This technique is an improvement over the laparoscopic technique, as it causes less pain than even laparoscopic surgery, is safe in obese patients, and is not affected by scar tissue from previous abdominal surgery.
 PRA is safe for benign tumours <7cm.
 In fact, two thirds of patients require nothing more than panadol to relieve discomfort after PRA!

 The patient is placed face down and the adrenal tumour removed via 3 small incisions in the back, just below the ribcage.
-The technique was developed in Europe by Professor Martin Walz, and more than 2000 adrenal operations have been safely completed this way.
+The technique was developed in Europe by Prof. Martin Walz, and more than 2000 adrenal operations have been safely completed this way.
 Dr. Miller learned the procedure directly form Dr. Walz and was the first surgeon in Victoria (and the second in Australia) to perform it.
 As of early 2020, she has performed more PRA operations than any other surgeon in Australia, and has mentored more than ten surgeons in four states successfully perform PRA.

 What are the potential complications of Adrenal surgery?